As an Amazon Associate, I earn from qualifying purchases.

 A jar of peppermint extract with mint and lavender on a board

-Click this link to get and print the template I use.
+If you’d like some labels for your mint extract bottles, click this link to get and print the template I made.
 Labels print to Avery print to edge round labels in kraft brown (Avery 22808).

 Pro Tips/Recipe Notes:

-• You may notice that the Instant Pot extract still smells of alcohol after the extract process.
-This is normal and the alcohol smell should fade over the next week.
+• You may notice that the Instant Pot extract still smells of alcohol after the extraction process.
+This is normal, and the alcohol smell should fade over the next few weeks.

 • Some recipes will have directions to place the jars in the Instant Pot uncovered.
 I find this caused too much evaporation of the vodka during the pressure cooking process.